 Hello!
-My name is Gabriel, I am an 18 y/o 4th gen singer/songwriter with connections to Nashville, Austin, and Dallas.
-I specialize in writing songs and melodies from simple pop/hip-hop ballads to complex folk and indie lyrics and everything in between!
+My name is Gabriel, I am a 4th gen singer/songwriter with connections to Nashville, Austin, and Dallas.
+I specialize in writing/producing from simple pop/hip-hop ballads to complex folk and indie and everything in between!
 I am so down to help anyone I can in the music community create something they are proud of!

 -I can write lyrics to a structured song based on your desired subject, vision, and energy.